 is calling you out of one vocation to another and for some the calling is to full-time ministry as a Salvation Army officer.

-How does Eva Burrows College equip you for the life of an officer?
+How does Eva Burrows College equip you for life as an officer in The Salvation Army?

-The Eva Burrows College Officer Formation stream is responsible for training people to become officers.
+The Eva Burrows College Officer Formation Team is responsible for training people to become officers.
 We are committed to a training model that is holistic, individualised, marked by flexibility, and case managed.

 In our approach to training, we recognise that ‘one size’ does not fit all.
 Officers are formed not by a focus upon a few areas of personal preference and expertise, but by engaging in a holistic approach that considers the breadth of who we are as individuals and the complexity of officership today.